bitovi/academy/src/react-vite/08-stateful-hooks/stateful-hooks.md

 ## Overview

+In this section, we will:

+- Cover the fundamentals of React Hooks.

+## Objective 1: Introducing React Hooks and useId

+### Overview of state

 State in React is a crucial concept, as it represents the parts of an app that can change over time.
 Each component can have its own state, allowing them to maintain and manage their own data independently.
 When the state